please, don’t ask me if i’m pregnant

 Table of Contents

-Not too long ago I had posted something online about how pretty soon I wouldn’t be able to say I had four children under the age of six anymore, referring to my son’s upcoming birthday where he would be turning six.
-Apparently, however, that was not as clear as I assumed it to be and shortly after I had family members asking me, “are you pregnant?!”
+Not too long ago I had posted something online about how pretty soon I wouldn’t be able to say I had four children under the age of six anymore.
+I had been referring to my son’s upcoming birthday where he would be turning six.
+However, that was not as clear as I assumed it to be.
+Shortly after I had family members asking me, “are you pregnant?!”
 When I answered in the negative I suppose I protested too much, because my reply was met with, “you are, aren’t you?!”

-I was not, and I am not, but that little episode left me thinking over something that had been on my mind a lot lately.
-Then I read this post and I realized that I was not the only person feeling this way.
+I was not, and I am not.
+However, that little episode left me thinking over something that had been on my mind a lot lately.

 We live in a world where, when children are concerned, you just can’t win.